 Each team connected dots between a menu of NASA “challenge questions” designed to appeal to a wide audience and their creative problem-solving capabilities.
-Topics in the menu of questions relate to NASA’s Artemis programme for a new Moon landing: a man and woman, by 2024; ideas for an orbital debris clean-up and making visible rising sea levels.
+Topics in the menu of questions related to NASA’s Artemis program for a new Moon landing: a man and woman, by 2024; ideas for an orbital debris clean-up and making visible rising sea levels.

 Day two: design and code for growth-hacking

-When it came to coding we learned that it’s fun to co-design for impact with a view to opening teenagers’ ideas up for critique.
-They show-and-tell it to colleagues on other teams, and a panel of judges.
-However at this point it’s not critical to take a deep dive into software-engineering.
+When it came to coding we learned that it’s fun to co-design for impact to open teenagers’ ideas up for critique.
+The show-and-tell it to colleagues on other teams, and a panel of judges.
+However, at this point, it’s not critical to take a deep dive into software-engineering.
 Important attributes are attitudinal: developing an ability to connect dots socially and communicate with empathy, be passionate-about-problem solving, be-curious about lives beneficiaries of product live, and have fun doing it.

-There is a difference between teenagers who were first time coders and those exposed to code.
-Some of the teenagers had experimented with code before and had no problem using advice from a technology lead in their teams.
+There is a difference between teenagers who were first-time coders and those exposed to code.
+Some of the teenagers had experimented with code before and had no problem using advice from a technology leader in their teams.
 Their key concern was a need for extra time to explore on their own.
-So, they tended to huddle away into a two person sub-group to make sense of the code, in relation to ideas generated by their team.
+So, they tended to huddle away into a two-person sub-group to make sense of the code, concerning ideas generated by their team.
 The freshers took guidance on code from a technology lead, enough for them to follow their experienced colleagues as they play the algorithm game: Allowing each team to jointly evolve practical outlines for their concepts.